 A challenging programme that covers the world

 Applied Earth Sciences is the study about the Earth’s subsurface and its atmosphere.
 You, therefore, will learn how the subsurface can be used to form the foundations of buildings and infrastructure or how a geothermal energy well works.
 You explore how the earth's resources come into existence, where they can be found and how they can be extracted wisely and efficiently, keeping the impact on the landscape and environment to a minimum.
 During the programme you will use advanced technologies to learn how to monitor changes in the subsurface, on the earth's surface and in the atmosphere telling you about climate change or whether an area is suitable for construction or a geothermal well.

-In addition to the general programme you can take minors (packages of optional subjects), study abroad or do an internship.
+In addition to the general programme you must to take a minor (package of optional subjects which you can use to broaden or deepen your knowledge).
 In the last semester you are taught subjects that you will need for the specialist fields in the Master’s phase and you will perform an individual research project.
 Once you have your diploma you can transfer to a follow-up Master’s degree programme, which lasts two years, either in the field of Applied Earth Sciences, or elsewhere.

 The range and number of jobs is very large, both in the Netherlands and abroad.
-After completing your studies you might start work in oil extraction in Brazil, coal exploration in South Africa, dam construction in Ethiopia or in innovative iron ore extraction.
+After completing your studies you might start working as engineer focussing on geothermal energy wells or innovative iron ore extraction.
 But you can also become a consultant, a geo-engineer, or work for ESA to give just a few examples.